meltyourface/blank/posts/Pathworkings/Opening-and-Closing-Mantras-for-Spiritual-Practices/index.md

 **Visualization**: Envision a glowing orb of pure light expanding from your heart, engulfing the entire space.

-Physical Gesture: Hold your hands with palms facing up, fingertips pointing away from the body.
+**Physical Gesture**: Hold your hands with palms facing up, fingertips pointing away from the body.
 Lift them high above your head as if offering energy to the divine realm.

 2. Taraka Bhuvi-Shuddhi Svaha (तारका भुवि-शुद्धि स्वहा)